When asked about teen brain development, I’m challenged to boil a huge amount of research down to a few facts. Here’s how I explain it:

 4. Later in adolescence, to make thinking more efficient, all the unused dendrites that weren’t stimulated to connect will slowly be cleared away – absorbed by the body.
 Only the connected circuits will remain.

-5. Once the PFC is cleared of unused dendrites, no more new critical thinking skills may be established.
+5. Once the PFC is cleared of unused dendrites, the foundation for critical thinking is established and cannot be expanded.

 6. The work of PFC development has to happen during adolescence.
 The kids who did a lot of critical thinking during adolescence will have more robust thinking ability as adults.
 This accounts for the vast differences in intellectual capacity among adults.

-In essence, adolescence is a precious window for development of intellectual capacity.
+Even though you can’t see it happening, your child’s thinking power is established during adolescence.
+Will it be an ample, robust foundation?
+Or a meager one.
+In other words, adolescence is a precious window for development of intellectual capacity.
 The window opens, and then it closes.

 As I said, these changes aren’t visible.
 But you and your child need to know they are really happening.